 In 1995, the Pirates released him, but the Red Sox immediately snapped him up.
 After signing with Boston, he then worked with legendary knuckle-ballers Phil Niekro (who is in the Hall of Fame) and Charlie Hough who got him back on track.
 Of course, the Red Sox would go on to have Wakefield on their pitching staff for 12 seasons, making at least one start in every one of those seasons.

 In 2011, though, things started off rough as nagging injuries began to get to him.
 Fortunately, Dickey was now playing on a guaranteed two-year contract he’d signed before the season, so he was safe from being sent down to the minor leagues.
 Late in the season, he visited Charlie Hough in LA who taught him about changing speeds with his knuckle-ball.
-This was a major adjustment, since after that, Dickey was practically unhittable for quite a while.
+After this major adjustment, Dickey was practically unhittable for quite a while.
 In 2012, he would go on to win the National League Cy Young Award and a contract extension.
-(Of course, the contract extension happened after the documentary was made.)
+(The contract extension would be signed after the documentary was made.)

 With Dickey at the height of his baseball fame, the film actually ends with Tim Wakefield’s February 2012 retirement.
 It’s a shame that Knuckleball wasn’t made a bit later, because it would’ve chronicled Dickey’s Cy Young season, as well.
 But, as you can’t blame it for being made when it was, it’s a fantastic documentary.
 The timing really was meant to coincide with Wakefield’s retirement and how Dickey has to “carry the torch” so to speak, as he inevitably would for awhile.